-Liabilities for personnel services are stated as liabilities to the service provider, Department of Regional NSW.
+Liabilities for personnel services are stated as liabilities to the service provider, Principal Department.
 Liabilities for salaries and wages (including non-monetary benefits), annual leave and paid sick leave that are due to be settled within 12 months after the end of the period in which the employees render the service are recognised and measured at the undiscounted amounts of the benefits.